pryv/dev-pryv.io-opener/src-dest/README.md

 - Support: [support.pryv.com](https://support.pryv.com)
 - More information about Pryv : [Pryv Home](https://pryv.com)

+## Summary

+1. Choose your setup
+2. Download the required files / Run the installation scripts
+3. Edit the configuration files
+4. Start the services
+5. Try the API
+6. Customize your platform

 ## Setup

 Pryv.io is designed to be exposed by a third party SSL termination such as NGINX.